OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 #### When to define the list of Abuse Cases

-On agile project, the definition workshop must be made after the meeting in which User Stories are included in a Sprint.
+In agile projects, the definition workshop must be made after the meeting in which User Stories are included in a Sprint.

-In waterfall projects, the definition workshop must be made when the business feature to implements are identified and known by the business.
+In waterfall projects, the definition workshop must be made when the business features to implement are identified and known by the business.

 Whatever the mode of project used (agile or waterfall), the abuse cases selected to be addressed must become security requirements in each feature specification section (waterfall) or User Story acceptance criteria (agile) in order to allow additional cost/effort evaluation, identification and implementation of the countermeasures.